1. What is HS2?

 2. Who is Douglas Oakervee and what will the review look like?

 Douglas Oakervee is the person tasked by the Prime Minister, Boris Johnson, to undertake a review of the HS2 project.
 Mr Oakervee is a former chairman of HS2 and also briefly chaired Crossrail.
 The PM has specifically asked him to look at the business case for the project to address spiralling costs and budget issues.
-The Department of Transport has yet to inform Parliament what the timeframe and terms of reference for the review will be.
+Read our submission to the Oakervee review.

 3. Who are Grant Shapps and Paul Maynard?

-As part of the PM's cabinet reshuffle, Grant Shapps, MP for Welwyn Hatfield, has been appointed the new Secretary of State for Transport, and Paul Maynard, MP for Blackpool North and Cleveleys, has now been appointed Parliamentary Under-Secretary of State for Transport and Minister for HS2.
+As part of the PM's cabinet reshuffle in July 2019, Grant Shapps was appointed the new Secretary of State for Transport, and Paul Maynard Parliamentary Under-Secretary of State for Transport and Minister for HS2.

 4. What is the Woodland Trust's view on HS2?